 Higher Education Employees Group III-45 8.
 Benefits Proportionality Audit Requirement.
 Insurance Contributions Rider 8 a.
 Each institution of higher education, excluding Public Community/Junior Colleges, shall consider as part of its annual audit risk assessment whether to conduct an internal audit of benefits proportional by fund reporting.
-In the event a benefits proportional internal audit is to be conducted, the institution shall notify the State Auditor's Office, and submit a copy of the internal audit to the Legislative Budget Board, Comptroller of Public Accounts, and State Auditor's Office no later than August 31, 2018.
+In the event a benefits proportional internal audit is to be conducted, the institution shall notify the State Auditor's Office. and submit a copy of the internal audit to the Legislative Budget Board, Comptroller of Public Accounts, and State Auditor's Office no later than August 31, 2018.
 The Any audit must examine fiscal years 2015, 2016, and 2017, and must be conducted using a methodology approved by the State Auditor's Office with a copy of the internal audit provided to Legislative Budget Board, Comptroller of Public Accounts, and State Auditor's Office. b.
 If the internal audit conducted by an institution identifies any instances in which an institution has not been compliant with the proportionality requirements provided by Article IX, Sec.
-6.08, Benefits Paid Proportional by Method of Finance in the examinedprior three fiscal years defined in subsection (a) and received excess General Revenue as a result of this noncompliance, the institution shall submit a reimbursement payment to the Comptroller of Public Accounts within two years from the conclusion of the institution's outil.
+6.08, Benefits Paid Proportional by Method of Finance in the examined prior three fiscal years defined in subsection (a) and received excess General Revenue as a result of this noncompliance, the institution shall submit a reimbursement payment to the Comptroller of Public Accounts within two years from the conclusion of the institution's audit.
 The Comptroller of Public Accounts shall notify the Legislative Budget Board and State Auditor's Office of all reimbursement payments submitted by an institution of higher education. c.
-If an institution has previously conducted an internal audit of benefits proportional by fund for the fiscal years included in subsection (a) using a methodology determined to be acceptable by the State Auditor's Office way institution shall notify the Legislative Budget Board and Comptroller of Public Accounts of the institution that receives a waiver from the audit requirement from the State Auditor's Office is still subject to the provisions of subsection (b) for any institutions who receiv U. T. System requests that the provisions of the rider be modified so as to allow institution internal audit departments to evaluate the cost/benefit of the audit as part of their annual risk assessment process.
+If an institution has previously conducted an internal audit of benefits proportional by fund for the fiscal years included in subsection (a) using a methodology determined to be acceptable by the State Auditor's Office, the State Auditor's Office may waive the requirement that the institution conduct an additional internal audit.
+The State Auditor's Office shall notify the Legislative Budget Board and Comptroller of Public Accounts of any institutions who receive such a waiver.
+Any institution that receives a waiver from the audit requirement from the State Auditor's Office is still subject to the provisions of subsection (b) for any instances of noncompliance that were identified. d.
+For fiscal years 2018 and 2019, institutions of higher education shall also consider audits of benefits proportional when developing their annual internal audit plans. ce.
+It is the intent of the Legislature that the State Auditor's Office audit at least two institutions of higher education for compliance with benefits proportional provisions during the 202018-219 biennium.
+U. T. System requests that the provisions of the rider be modified so as to allow institution internal audit departments to evaluate the cost/benefit of the audit as part of their annual risk assessment process.
 Within the U. T. System, these audits utilized significant resources and resulted in only minimal findings.
 U. T. System has not addressed the intent provision (formerly paragraph e.) for the State Auditor (SAO) to conduct two audits.
 The